 - If there’s more than one person working in a home, limit the number of tradespeople working within a confined space.
 Use a fixed pairing system if you have to work near each other, for example, during two-person assembly or maintenance.
 Employers should introduce fixed pairing and allocate the same tradespeople to a household for repetitive work.

 What to do if you feel ill, or someone in your household is ill

 Government advice is: if you have symptoms of coronavirus, you’ll need to stay at home for at least 7 days.
-Find out more about when you can stop self isolation here.
+Find out more about when you can stop self isolation on the NHS website.
 If you live with someone who has symptoms, you’ll need to stay at home for 14 days from the day the first person in the home started having symptoms.
-For advice on what you should do to recover, read the NHS guidance here.
+For advice on what you should do to recover, read the NHS guidance.

 You should also let the homeowner know if you feel ill.
 Make it clear to them that you’re self-isolating to keep them safe, and let them know when you’ll be back in touch to rearrange the work.

 Government coronavirus help for your business

 The government recently announced a package of measures to support small businesses during this time.
 This includes cash grants, sick pay cover and the Coronavirus Business Interruption Loan Scheme, which you can apply for now.
 Read more here.

 What to do now

 - Keep an eye on your emails and check our website for the latest updates to government advice and support.
 We’ll keep this article up-to-date with the latest information.

 - Sign up to our Protected Payments service.
 It’s a secure, digital payment method which gets rid of the need to meet with the homeowner in person to collect payment.
 Plus, your money is protected should the job be delayed, for example if either of you have to self-isolate.
 Find out more on our Tradesmen help page.